 TGS Program Structure…

-…consists of the Core Program, Academic Intervention (AIP) and Behavioral Support (BSP).
-Aspects of both AIP & BSP are present in the Core Program, but the AIP and BSP allow more direct services to be allocated to students demonstrating greater needs in these areas.
-The information below provides a summary of the three programs.
-If you are interested in AIP or BSP, please ask for a detailed description.
+…consists of the Core Program, Academic Intervention (AIP), Behavioral Support (BSP) and Counseling Support (CSP).
+Aspects of all three, AIP, BSP & CSP are present in the Core Program, but the AIP, BSP and CSP allow more direct services to be allocated to students demonstrating greater needs in these areas.
+The information below provides a summary of the four programs.
+If you are interested in AIP, BSP or CSP, please ask for a detailed description.

 TGS Core Program

 All components of this program are provided to all full-time enrolled TGS students.

 1) Academic rigor commensurate with student ability, including independent study and college coursework as required, subject to staff/mentor availability.
 Graduation requirements tailored to desired post-secondary outcomes.